Yiqi-Guo/Yiqi-Guo/README.md

 ### A passionate developer from around the world

-- 🔭 I'm currently working on **a VR volumetric video editting project and battery anomaly detection paper reviewing**
+- 🔭 I'm currently working on **a VR volumetric video editting project and a battery anomaly detection project**

 - 🌱 I'm currently learning **Unity and ML in battery**